openebs-archive/openebs-docs/docs/cstor.md

    **Reason**

-    In 0.8.1 liveness check for cstor-pool is added, for every 5 minutes liveness probe will check whether cstor-pool is alive or not if not alive liveness will kill the containers in corresponding deployment pod.
-The above error came if the upgrade to 0.8.1 from 0.8.0 is not done thorugh the upgrade script.
+    In 0.8.1 liveness check for cstor-pool is added.
+For every 5 minutes liveness probe will check whether cstor pool is alive or not.
+If not alive, liveness will kill the containers in corresponding deployment pod.
+The above error can come if the upgrade to 0.8.1 from 0.8.0 is not done thorugh the upgrade script.

    **Resolution**